 Behavioral analytics allows you to see the whole purchase process of your visitors with your own eyes, just like you were watching your customers’ screen while they are browsing your site.
 Your visitors’ behavior can move on a wide scale, even if you have a well-targeted niche market.
 Using these analytics tools can be a great start to understand your visitors better and find their key motives.
 Behavioral analytics is used by many big players as well, like eBay, Target, or Virgin.
 For example, Target, one of the largest retailer in the US, increased its digital sales by more than 30% from the 2015 Christmas season to the 2016 Christmas season by using behavioral analytics.

 It’s amazing to see how people are behaving on my site and pinpoint the blocking issues which I can fix.

 By using these advanced techniques, you may find that some of your visitors like to spend more time in the product gallery, while others look for technical descriptions or product reviews.
 Traditional quantitative metrics will never show you these actions and motives, but Capturly analytics can.
 In addition, it’s very simple to implement since it has a plugin for the most popular e-commerce engines: Shopify, WooCommerce, or Magento.

 Now, let’s find out, how behavioral analytics works in practice.

-Session replays are video recordings of user sessions happening on your website.
+Session recordings are video recordings of user sessions happening on your website.
 This feature shows what motivates your customers the most, whether they read the product descriptions or not, how they select products, and what actions they take during the checkout process.
 It can answer all of your questions and the recordings can be checked anytime.
 The recording process automatically starts just after you implement the tracking code on your website!
 Travis Perkins, lift its conversion by 26% by using and analyzing its session recordings.